 Breast cancer and Jewish ancestry |

-Two primary breast cancers in the same person, where the first occurred <60 years |
+Two primary breast cancers in the same person, where the first occurred before age 60 years |

-Two or more different but associated cancers in the same person at any age (e.g. breast and ovarian cancer) |
+Breast cancer AND one or more other associated cancers in the same person at any age (e.g. ovarian**, prostate, pancreatic cancer) |

 Breast cancer diagnosed ≤40 years |

-Lobular breast cancer AND a family history of lobular breast or diffuse-type gastric cancer |
+Lobular breast cancer AND diffuse-type gastric cancer (in the same person OR in the same family) |

-Breast cancer diagnosed <50 years with limited family structure or knowledge (e.g. adopted) |
+Breast cancer diagnosed before age 50 years with limited family structure or knowledge (e.g. adopted, fewer than two first- or second-degree female relatives who lived beyond age 45 years, etc.) |

 Breast cancer and a personal or family history suggestive of: